PascalBod/lm-efr32-simplicityStudio/README.md

 * Simplicity Studio 5.11.2
 * Simplicity SDK Suite v2025.6.2

+> [!Important]
+> When installing various required software, ensure that you use the correct version numbers.
+This is important, as some of them are not compatible with others.

 # Prerequisites

-* Hardware: a 64-bit computer with enough memory so that the VM can be granted 4 GB at least, with a few tens of GB available on the disk, and one free USB A port
+* Hardware: a 64-bit computer with enough memory so that the VM can be granted 8 GB at least, with a few tens of GB available on the disk, and one free USB A port
 * Hardware (bis): an [EFR32xG24 Dev Kit](https://www.silabs.com/development-tools/wireless/efr32xg24-dev-kit?tab=overview) with the provided USB micro-B cable to connect it to the computer.
 Other EFR32 boards may be used as well, but only the EF32xG24 is considered in this tutorial
 * Software development competencies:
   * Basic knowledge of Git - [git user manual](https://git-scm.com/docs/user-manual)